-Changes to the information in this notice
+Changes to the information in this notice:

-The plans must abide by the terms of the Privacy Notice currently in effect.
+The plans and DSGI must abide by the terms of the Privacy Notice currently in effect.
 This notice took effect on April 14, 2003.
-However, the plans reserve the right to change the terms of their privacy policies as described in this notice at any time and to make new provisions effective for all health information that the plans maintain.
-This includes health information that was previously created or received, not just health information created or received after the policy is changed.
-If changes are made to a plan's privacy policies as described in this notice, you will be provided with a revised Privacy Notice through posting on the DSGI Web site or mailed to your last known home address.
+However, the plans and DSGI reserve the right to change the terms of their privacy policies as described in this notice at any time and to make new provisions effective for all health information that the plans maintain.
+This includes health information thatwas previously created or received, not just health information created or received after the policy is changed.
+If changes are made to a plan's or to DSGI's privacy policies as described in this notice, you will be provided with a revised Privacy Notice through posting on the DSGI website at dms.myFlorida.com/DSGI or mailed to your last known home address.

-Complaints
+Complaints:

-If you believe your privacy rights have been violated, you may complain to the plans and to the U.S. Secretary of Health and Human Services.
+If you believe your privacy rights have been violated, you may complain to the plans and to the

+U.S. Secretary of Health and Human Services within 180 days of a violation of your rights.
 You won't be retaliated against for filing a complaint.
-Complaints about activities by your insurer or Aetna or CVS/caremark can be filed by following the procedures in the notices they provide.
+Complaints about activities by your health plan or HMO or pharmacy benefits manager can be filed by following the procedures in the notices they provide or in writing to DSGI, P.O.
+Box 5450, Tallahassee, FL 32314-5450.